ytian73/AIGI-VC/README.md

 ## ⚠️ **Statement / 声明**

 > **Due to large-scale and concentrated academic defamation and anonymous harassment that occurred within a very short period of time,
-> I have formally reported the situation to the official authority and submitted all relevant materials for review.**
+> I have formally reported the situation and all documented materials to the official authority.**
 >
 > The circulating accusations are **factually incorrect** and **highly unreasonable**.
 > To avoid unnecessary amplification, **I will not reproduce or discuss the content here**.